-When using belt conveyors in the food and drink industry, it is essential they meet the health and safety standards while following the strict hygienic rules to prevent the formation of bacteria on foods.
+When using conveyors in the food and drink industry, they must meet health and safety standards while following strict hygienic rules to prevent the formation of bacteria on foods.
 These conveyor belts offer features for all types of food processing from using abrasion-resistant coatings to chemical resistance to ensure the belts don’t break from cleaning agents.

 The conveyor solutions can be for a range of food and drink types such as meat and poultry, seafood, baked goods, refrigerated and frozen foods, canned goods, confectionery, bottled drinks, canned drinks, carton drinks, and more.

-A belt conveyor system can also work in conjunction with automation and robotic features.
-So, when you’re dealing with foods that need to be chilled or frozen, a belt conveyor can be used to move the foods through the process consistently while a robot places and/or packages the food on an automated system.
+This system can also work in conjunction with automation and robotic features.
+So, when you’re dealing with foods that need to be chilled or frozen, this system can be used to move the foods through the process consistently while a robot places and/or packages the food on an automated system.

 Something businesses are struggling to do is get people to work in such cold conditions and when they do, they can only do it for a certain amount of time, giving belt conveyors an excellent application.